200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-13-ALLEGORYTHEDERIVATIVERPG.md

 ---
 layout: post
-title: "ALLEGORY ñ THE DERIVATIVE RPG"
+title: "ALLEGORY ‚Äì THE DERIVATIVE RPG"
 date: 2016-04-13
 author: "Adam Brackin"
 link: "adambrackin.com"
 categories: 2016 rpg
 ---
 ```
-ALLEGORY ñ THE DERIVATIVE RPG
+ALLEGORY ‚Äì THE DERIVATIVE RPG
-ìI cordially dislike allegory in all its manifestationsÖî -JRR Tolkien
+‚ÄúI cordially dislike allegory in all its manifestations‚Ä¶‚Äù -JRR Tolkien

 This is a game where every movie, TV show, comic book, trope, and stereotype you know is validated.
 You need six note cards, a pen, and an embarrassingly large knowledge of cultural references per player.
 SETUP